Sleep improves athletic performance!

 Positive effects of sleep on athletic performance

-Better performance in sprint
+Better performance in the sprint

 20% Sfaster execution of motor movements (with the same accuracy)